 The current Audit and Risk Committee is comprised of three members:

-- Group Captain R. Alberts, CSC Chair

-- Squadron Leader C. Milton Trustee

-- Squadron Leader P. Alomes Independent member
+- Group Captain R. Alberts, CSC Chair - Squadron Leader C. Milton Independent member - Flight Lieutenant A. Perkins Independent member

 A summary of attendance for the RWTF Audit and Risk Committee is listed in the following table: